James Berry

 PUBLICATIONS

-James was the founding editor of the UK Police Law Blog and co-edits the Police Law Reports.
+James was the founding editor of the UK Police Law Blog.

 James co-authored chapter one: Consent – General in the fourth edition of the book Medical Treatment: Decisions and the Law, edited by Christopher Johnston KC and Sophia Roper KC and written by 27 members of Serjeants’ Inn.
-As well as, chapters in the previous three editions of the book.
+He also wrote chapters in the previous three editions of the book.

 recommendations